How your application is assessed

 - You achieve the EAP minimum ATAR/OP required (see below).

-If you are eligible for any bonus points, these will be added to your raw ATAR/OP when considering the EAP minimum entry score requirement, with the exception of teaching/education courses in Victoria that require a raw ATAR of 58.5.
+If you are eligible for any ATAR/OP adjustments, these will be added to your raw ATAR/OP when considering the EAP minimum entry score requirement, with the exception of teaching/education courses in Victoria that require a raw ATAR of 58.5.